Acentric factor

-Values of ω can be determined for any fluid from accurate experimental vapor pressure data.
-The definition of ω gives values which are close to zero for the noble gases argon, krypton, and xenon. $\omega$ is also very close to zero for molecules which are nearly spherical.
-Values of ω ≤ −1 correspond to vapor pressures above the critical pressure, and are non-physical.
+Values of ω can be determined for any fluid from accurate experimental vapor-pressure data.
+The definition of ω gives values close to zero for the noble gases argon, krypton, and xenon. $\omega$ is also very close to zero for molecules which are nearly spherical.
+Values of ω ≤ −1 correspond to vapor pressures above the critical pressure and are non-physical.

 The acentric factor can be predicted analytically from some equations of state.
 For example, it can be easily shown from the above definition that a van der Waals fluid has an acentric factor of about −0.302024, which if applied to a real system would indicate a small, ultra-spherical molecule.